 The Windfall Project is 100% owned by the Partnership, in which Osisko holds a 50% partnership interest, and is located in the Abitibi greenstone belt, Urban Township, Eeyou Istchee James Bay, Québec, Canada.
 The Windfall Project is subject to NSR royalties varying from 1.0% to 3.0%.
 However, the majority of the claims comprising the mineral reserve estimate described in the Windfall Feasibility Study, are subject to a 2.0% NSR royalty held by Osisko Gold Royalties Ltd ("Osisko GR").
 Further details of the royalties applicable to the Windfall Project are described in the Windfall Feasibility Study.
-The Windfall ElA was submitted to the COMEX on March 29, 2023.
+The Windfall Project are described in the Windfall Feasibility Study.
+The Windfall EIA was submitted to the COMEX on March 29, 2023.